neeleshbisht99/neeleshbisht99.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I currently work at [AiDash](https://www.aidash.com/), a geospatial AI startup.

 <br>
-I aspire to develop software and hardware products that directly or indirectly contribute to the welfare of humanity.

-I'm a generalist who enjoys working on systems end-to-end, utilizing both software engineering and machine learning skills.
-I strongly believe that to build great products, one needs to intimately understand the entire system from beginning to end.
+I’m a Master’s student at Carnegie Mellon University, specializing in Systems and Deep Reinforcement Learning.

+Previously, I worked at [AiDash](https://www.aidash.com/), a geospatial AI startup, where I was part of the ML data platform team, building scalable backend systems and infrastructure.

+I’m particularly interested in working in Deep Reinforcement Learning and machine learning more broadly, across both research and engineering.